sd19spring/Audio-Visualization/README.md

 ### Getting Stared:

 To run, you must have Spotipy installed.
-You can do this with:
+You can do this with pip3:

-$ pip install spotipy
+$ pip3 install spotipy

-However, the pip install does not create the correct version and despite our efforts to find a way to install the correct version it was easier to find the file location of the spotipy install and replace the file, client.py, in that install location with the client.py file in this repo.
-You can find where install location with the client.py file in this repository.
-You can find where spotipy is installed with:
+To install pip3, you can run:

-$ pip show spotipy
+$  sudo apt install python3-pip

 You must also create your own client id and place it in a file called config.py so that the script can access spotify data.
 There is a template file named